-A good road trip stop can be a must for a destination.
+Road trips need fun stops, filled with good food, quirky souvenirs and stuff you forgot at home.
+One of the top road trip stops is a drug store in western South Dakota.
+In fact, it might be one of the top destinations in South Dakota..
 With a blend of timeless appeal paired with good food, few road trip attractions can beat a drug store in South Dakota.
-Seriously, Wall Drug tops my list for ultimate road trip stops for everyone, not just the kids.
+Seriously, Wall Drug is a must for a trip through South Dakota.
 It’s a rambling collection of stores and rooms selling sundries, souvenirs and snacks.
 It’s a place to snap pics on a jackaloupe, grab a burger, pick up some sunscreen and leave with a free souvenir bumper sticker.
 Here’s a line up of what to do in Wall Drug Store.

 History of Wall Drug Store

 In 1931, Dorothy and Ted Hunstead opened the only drugstore in a speck of a town: Wall, South Dakota.
 After five years of struggling to get the business off the ground, the Hunstead family needed customers to walk through the door.